-Radioactive waste may only be disposed of by calling Radiation Safety for pick up.
+Radioactive waste may only be disposed of by Radiation Safety.
+Once the Radioactive Waste Disposal Sheet is properly filled out, contact Radiation Safety personnel for pick up.
 No radioactive waste is to be disposed of in ordinary trash receptacles.
 No liquid waste may be disposed of in drains or other sewer openings by laboratory personnel without prior approval of the RSO.
 (However, after the first rinse, glassware and other items may be washed in laboratory sinks.)

-A Radioactive Waste Disposal Sheet must be properly completed for each container of waste to be picked up.
+A Radioactive Waste Disposal Sheet must be properly completed for eachcontainer of waste to be picked up.

-Do not wait for a container to completely fill up before calling for a pick up.
+Do not wait for a container to completely fill up before calling for a pickup.